-Use DNS (Domain Name System) to map a domain name to its corresponding IP address and vice versa.
-Refer to the LAN chapter for more information.
+Use DNS (Domain Name System) to map a domain name to its corresponding IP address and vice versa, for example, the IP address of www.zyxel.com is 204.217.0.2.
+Refer to the Internet Access chapter for more information.

-To change your ZyAIR's DNS settings, click REMOTE MGNT and then the DNS tab.
+To change your ZyAIR's DNS settings, click ADVANCED, REMOTE MGNT and then the DNS tab.
 The screen appears as shown.

 TELNET FTP www SNMP DNS Security

 DNS

-Sen vice Port 53
+vice Port 53

-Sen vice Access LAN 4 0.000

-Sec ured Client IP Address s 💿 , All C Selected 0.0.0
+vice Access cured Client IP Addres S © A II C Selected 0.0.0.0 -1